 - A. A Stormwater Pollution Prevention Plan (SWPPP) that provides assurance of compliance with the terms and conditions of this Permit when properly implemented is a fundamental requirement for coverage under this Permit.
-A SWPPP must be prepared and submitted with the NOI as required in Section 2.2. - B. The SWPPP must be prepared by a qualified individual in accordance with standard practices for construction Projects covered under this Permit.
-All SWPPPs must be signed and certified in accordance with §122.22 of SC Regulation 61-9.
-For Projects that disturb more than 2 acres, and construction activities including clearing, grading and excavating that result in the land disturbance of greater than 0.5 acres located within one-half mile of a Coastal receiving water body in the Coastal Zone, the SWPPP must be prepared, amended when necessary, certified, and stamped as allowed by their respective act and regulations by a qualified individual who is licensed as follows: - 1.
-South Carolina registered professional engineers as described in Title 40, Chapter 22;
+A SWPPP must be prepared and submitted with the NOI as required in Section 3.2.
+While under review, this document must be labeled as the Comprehensive SWPPP (C-SWPPP) as defined by Section 3.1.F of this permit.
+After the C-SWPPP approval, a condensed version of the C-SWPPP labeled as On-Site SWPPP (OS-SWPPP), as defined by Section 3.1.G of this permit, must be kept at the construction site until final stabilization is reached and coverage under this permit has been terminated. - B. The SWPPP must be prepared by a qualified individual in accordance with standard practices for construction Projects covered under this Permit.
+All SWPPPs must be signed and certified in accordance with \$122.22 of SC Regulation 61-9.
+For Projects that disturb 5 acres or more, and construction activities including clearing, grading and excavating that result in the land disturbance of less than 5 acres located within one-half mile of a Coastal receiving water body in the Coastal Zone where storm water runoff storage is required for the Project's post-construction water quality treatment, the SWPPP must be prepared, amended when necessary, certified, and stamped as allowed by their respective act and regulations by a qualified individual who is licensed as follows: - 1.
+South Carolina Licensed Professional Engineers as described in Title 40, Chapter 22; - C. The SWPPP is to be implemented as written (or as updated) from commencement of construction activity until final stabilization is complete.
+However, this Permit recognizes that linear construction does not take place over the entire Project at any given time.
+Implementation of the SWPPP may be implemented in phases as the Project progresses. - D. The SWPPP is to be consistent with SCDOT standard specifications and drawings, as well as R.72-405. - E. All SWPPPs must be consistent with all applicable federal, state, and tribal requirements for sediment and erosion control and stormwater management, including updates to the SWPPP, as necessary, to reflect any revisions to applicable federal, state, or tribal requirements for sediment and erosion control and stormwater management.